-For children, diagnosis and treatment for cancer at MSKCC involves a team of experts in radiology, pathology, surgery, chemotherapy, radiation therapy, and symptom management.
+For children, diagnosis and treatment for cancer at MSK involves a team of experts in radiology, pathology, surgery, chemotherapy, radiation therapy, and symptom management.
 Only a specially-trained multidisciplinary team of pediatric oncology physicians and specialists can properly treat such cancers.
-This approach at MSKCC ensures that your child receives the treatment, supportive care, and rehabilitation therapies that will give them the best chance at both survival and a better quality of life.
+This approach at MSK ensures that your child receives the treatment, supportive care, and rehabilitation therapies that will give them the best chance at both survival and a better quality of life.

 The following are the treatment options for pediatric cancers:

 - Bone marrow transplantation and cellular therapies.

 - Pediatric surgery

 - Pediatric chemotherapy.

 The most advanced treatment option - chimeric antigen receptor (CAR) T cell therapy is also available at MSK.
 CAR T is often used to treat children suffering from recurrent or persistent B-cell acute lymphoblastic leukemia (ALL).
 Your child can also benefit from the thousands of clinical trials ongoing at MSK that explore new therapies.